-What is United Arab Emiratesʼ pathway to limit global warming to 1.5°C?
+What is United Arab Emirates's pathway to limit global warming to 1.5°C?

 1.5°C compatible pathways

-Conversely, to be 1.5°C compatible the UAE should reduce its GHG emissions by 36-49% below 2015 levels to reach 111-138 MtCO₂e/yr by 2030.
-The majority of emissions reductions should take place in the energy sector, followed by industrial processes and waste.
+This target, if met, would not be compatible with the Paris Agreement.
+Our analysis shows that the UAE would need to reduce its GHG emissions to 95-116 MtCO2e (excl.
+LULUCF) by 2030.
+This represents a 55-63% reduction below 2015 levels by 2030.
+The majority of emissions reductions should take place in the energy sector, primarily the power, industry and transport sectors.

 Long term pathway